ic-labs/django-icekit/docs/manual-setup.md

     $ brew install elasticsearch nginx npm python redis

-You need to configure these services to start automatically, or start them manually before you start the project.
+You need to configure Elasticsearch, PostgreSQL and Redis to start automatically, or start them manually before you start the project.

 Open a subshell with a reconfigured environment for your project: